Dogs Travel To Aggies For Saturday Contest

 ◊ Of his 14 starting assignments, 12 were in consecutive outings from the second game of the season (against Murray State on Nov.
 20) through the third SEC contest (Jan.
 9 at Ole Miss).

 ◊ Significant contributor in Dec.
-19 victory over Georgia Tech, producing what were then career-best efforts for rebounds (eight), minutes (28), field goals made (three) and attempted (six).
+19 victory over Georgia Tech, producing what were then career-best efforts for rebounds (eight), minutes played (28), field goals made (three) and field goals attempted (six).

 ◊ Led UGA on the boards against both Kansas State on Dec.
 4 and Georgia Tech on Dec.
 19.

 ◊ Enjoyed a pair of solid outings against Missouri.
 In Athens on Jan.
 6, scored a career-high seven points in 22 minutes.
 In Columbia on Jan.
 20, grabbed a career-best 10 rebounds.

 ◊ Equaled his career-high offensive output with seven points while also logging his most minutes ever as a Bulldog (29) versus Arkansas on Jan.
 23.

 2014-15 Season Highlights: